GarethMSheldon/MikLink-PortToPython/docs/epic.md

 - No UX redesign, no new navigation routes
 - No broad package renames or architecture rewrites
-- No ƒ?obackup_*.ktƒ?? or commented-out code to preserve old logic (Git is the backup)
+- No "backup_*.kt" or commented-out code to preserve old logic (Git is the backup)

 ---

 ## 3) Guardrails (must follow)

-### GR1 ƒ?"
-No assumptions
+### GR1 — No assumptions
 Do not infer usage from build caches, generated sources, or annotations alone.

-### GR2 ƒ?"
-File header comment required
+### GR2 — File header comment required
 Every **modified or newly created** Kotlin file must include the standard header comment (see template in this bundle).

-### GR3 ƒ?"
-Delete means delete
+### GR3 — Delete means delete
 If something is confirmed dead: delete it.
-Do not comment it out or move to ƒ?obackupƒ??.
+Do not comment it out or move to "backup".

-### GR4 ƒ?"
-Test after each elimination / structural change
+### GR4 — Test after each elimination / structural change
 After each deletion or structural step:
 - `./gradlew :app:testDebugUnitTest`
 - `./gradlew :app:assembleDebug`